yuliyamkh/thesis-project/README.md

 ## The multi-speaker Moran model
 ### Usage / Examples

 To run first experiments with the [multi-speaker Moran model](https://github.com/yuliyamkh/ABM_AgentPy/blob/master/model.py), make sure to install the packages listed in [requirements.txt](https://github.com/yuliyamkh/ABM_AgentPy/blob/master/requirements.txt).
 After that, you can perform the following step: ```python model.py```.
-Consider that this command runs the default model with the following parameter setup:
+Consider that this command runs the default model, i.e., the model with the mechanism of neutral change (drift).
+The default parameter setup is provided below.

 | Argument          | Description                            | Default        |
 |-------------------|----------------------------------------|----------------|